louiscb/KTH-Study-Web-App/README.md

 Web application that allows students to join and create study groups.

-Uses Express for the server and MongoDB for the database.
+It uses Express for the server, MongoDB for the database and Mocha for the testing environment with Chai as the assertion library.

-Built using Node Package Manager.
+It was built with Javascript and Jade using the Node Package Manager.

+## How to set up

+Run `npm install` to get the appropriate node modules.

+## How to run

+Start your MongoDB server with `mongod`.
+Make sure it's listening on the default port.

+For the normal environment run `npm start`.

+For the test environment run `npm test`.

+Navigate to `localhost:3000`.